Osteoporosis: Epidemiology

-It has been shown that latitude affects risk of osteoporotic fracture.
+It has been shown that latitude affects the risk of osteoporotic fracture.
 Areas of higher latitude such as Northern Europe receive less Vitamin D through sunlight compared to regions closer to the equator, and consequently have higher fracture rates in comparison to lower latitudes.
 For example, Swedish men and women have a 13% and 28.5% risk of hip fracture by age 50, respectively, whereas this risk is only 1.9% and 2.4% in Chinese men and women.
 Diet may also be a factor that is responsible for this difference, as vitamin D, calcium, magnesium, and folate are all linked to bone mineral density.

 There is also an association between Celiac Disease and increased risk of osteoporosis.
 In studies with premenopausal females and males, there was a correlation between Celiac Disease and osteoporosis and osteopenia.
 Celiac Disease can decrease absorption of nutrients in the small intestine such as calcium, and a gluten-free diet can help people with Celiac Disease to revert to normal absorption in the gut.

 About 22 million women and 5.5 million men in the European Union had osteoporosis in 2010.
-In the United States in 2010 about 8 million women and one to 2 million men had osteoporosis.
+In the United States in 2010, about 8 million women and one to 2 million men had osteoporosis.
 This places a large economic burden on the healthcare system due to costs of treatment, long-term disability, and loss of productivity in the working population.
-The EU spends 37 billion euros per year in healthcare costs related to osteoporosis, and the US spends an estimated US$19 billion annually for related healthcare costs.
+The EU spends 37 billion euros per year on healthcare costs related to osteoporosis, and the US spends an estimated US$19 billion annually on related healthcare costs.

 History

-The link between age-related reductions in bone density goes back to the early 1800s.
+Research on age-related reductions in bone density goes back to the early 1800s.
 French pathologist Jean Lobstein coined the term osteoporosis.
 The American endocrinologist Fuller Albright linked osteoporosis with the postmenopausal state.

 Anthropologists have studied skeletal remains that showed loss of bone density and associated structural changes that were linked to a chronic malnutrition in the agricultural area in which these individuals lived.
 "It follows that the skeletal deformation may be attributed to their heavy labor in agriculture as well as to their chronic malnutrition", causing the osteoporosis seen when radiographs of the remains were made.